To boost Make in India, govt approves procurement of 26 defence items from local suppliers

 Domestic flights to resume in India from Monday, AAI issues guidelines | Oneindia News

 The ministry said that the procuring entities shall procure these items only from local suppliers, irrespective of the purchase value.
-However the local suppliers must meet the minimum local content as prescribed for each item, the Ministry of Defence also said.
+However, the local suppliers must meet the minimum local content as prescribed for each item, the Ministry of Defence also said.